-A property owner has a significant duty to people who enter onto their property for mutual benefit.
+A property owner has a significant duty to people who enter their property for mutual benefit.
 An individual who goes onto another person’s property for mutual benefit is called a licensee.
 An example of this might be an individual who goes to a friend’s house for dinner.

 In the case of a licensee, the property owner must warn the guest about dangers or repair them.
 The owner has a reasonable amount of time to discover these risks, but they don’t have to take active steps to inspect their property as a business owner does.
-If a danger is obvious, the guest should avoid the danger.
+If danger is obvious, the guest should avoid the danger.

-Even though a property owner owes the least amount of duty to a trespasser, an owner can still face liability towards an intruder in limited circumstances.
+Even though a property owner owes the least duty to a trespasser, an owner can still face liability towards an intruder in limited circumstances.
 A property owner can’t intentionally injure a trespasser or set traps to hurt them.

 This concept is called the attractive nuisance rule.
 A property owner shouldn’t have an unsecured, dangerous item or condition on their property that a child might want to sneak onto the property to use.

-Elements of Premises Liability
+What Are the Elements of Premises Liability?

-To win a case because of a dangerous condition on the property, the victim must prove that several things are true:
+To win a premises liability claim due to a dangerous condition on the property, the victim must prove that several things are true:

 The evidence must prove that the dangerous condition caused the person’s injuries.
 The victim must also show that they have damages.
 Finally, the injured party must demonstrate that the property owner failed to meet the appropriate duty to warn them about the danger or repair it in time.

-The Nevada courts recently made it easier for victims of premises liability to recover for their losses.
+The Nevada courts recently made it easier for victims of premises liability to recover their losses.
 In the Foster v.
-Costco case, the Nevada Supreme Court said that property owners have some duty to warn invitees and licensees even if the danger on the property is open and obvious.
-In the Foster case, a shopper tripped on a wooden pallet at Costco and then brought a suit to recover for their injuries.
+Costco1 case, the Nevada Supreme Court said that property owners have some duty to warn invitees and licensees even if the danger on the property is open and obvious.
+In the Foster case, a shopper tripped on a wooden pallet at Costco and then brought a suit to recover compensation for their injuries.

-The Nevada Supreme Court said that the jury should decide whether the store had a duty to warn the customer even though the danger was obvious.
+The Nevada Supreme Court said that the jury should decide whether the store had a duty of care to warn the customer even though the danger was obvious.
 They stated that Nevada law should allow the jury to weigh the shopper’s actions against the store’s actions and decide where to place the blame.
 A jury can also consider if either party could have acted differently to prevent the harm.